piyushdaiya/crypto-profiler/readme.md

 ### 1. 🚨 Critical Risk: OFAC Sanctioned Bitcoin Address

-This address is on the federal blacklist.
+This address is on the OFAC SDN blacklist.
 The engine detects this immediately via the Watchlist Engine.

 **Command:**